1926: Thomas Swan & Co Ltd is founded in Crookhall, six years after Tommy Swan sets up a mixing plant at the Crookhall Works in Consett.

 1990: Semi conductor research equipment products like Epitor, Epifold and Epison become world leaders as innovative semi conductors are used in many areas of electronics.
 Ink Resins, Casabond rubber adhesion and Pepton rubber peptising agents introduced.

-2000: Thomas Swan becomes the first company in the world to gain external verification of its Responsible Care Management system and launches the world’s first continuous-phase Supercritical Fluid Plant.
+2000: Thomas Swan becomes the first company in the world to gain external verification of its Responsible Care Management system.

 2001: 75th Anniversary sees New offices opened, and named a ‘Top 20 World innovator’ by leading American Chemical publication.